nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

     Use case ends
 * 3a.
-The given index is invalids
+The given index is invalid
     * 3a1.
 TaskTracker shows an error message

         Use case resumes at step 2
 * 3b.
 The deadline has existing notes
     * 3b1.
 TaskTracker requests for confirmation to overwrite previous notes
     * 3b2.
 User confirms the request to overwrite previous notes
     * 3b3.
 TaskTracker overwrites the previous notes with a new note

         Use case ends

 *{More to be added}*